-In the French Alps we have been conscious for a while that the Tour du Mont Blanc is barely an introduction to the walking available.
+In the French Alps we have been conscious for a while that the Tour du Mont Blanc is barely an introduction to the walking.
 Our visit to Pralognan revealed a fun French town as a base.
-A trek that stays within one country, really one region of a country, and is less busy than internationally-famed routes, can leave a particular impression on the traveler.
+The Vanoise national park extends to Tignes and Val d'Isere which we know well.

 The train links in Austria allow all kinds of cross-country adventure.
 To add to options post-Adlerweg or post-AV1 we plan to link Innsbruck and Salzburg to the smaller Austrian city of Klagenfurt.
 This will be a return to Klagenfurt after many years; on our first trip to Slovenia we entered by train through Klagenfurt and Villach.

 The aim is to complete our train links a full 360 degrees around the Alps: from Grenoble to Nice and then Nice to Turin being key to the ongoing French Alps coverage.
 In Northern Italy we have travel urges to satisfy from Milan to Treviso and Venice.

 As part of our Alta Via 1 service we intend to see Verona and Vicenza, two Italian cities in between Milan and Venice on the plain of the Po.
 We'll be seeking Verona flights to add to our travel advice for the AV1.
 (Venice is the main airport).